MicrosoftDocs/memdocs/sccm/apps/deploy-use/create-deploy-scripts.md

 4. On the **General** tab of the **Hierarchy Settings Properties** dialog box, clear the checkbox **Do not allow script authors to approve their own scripts**.

 >[!IMPORTANT]
->As a Best Practice you should not allow a script author to approve their own scripts!
-This should only be allowed in a Lab setting.
-Please carefully consider the potential impact of changing this setting in a Production environment.
+>As a best practice, you shouldn't allow a script author to approve their own scripts.
+This should only be allowed in a lab setting.
+Please carefully consider the potential impact of changing this setting in a production environment.

 ## Import and edit a script